December 6

 His Youth

-Nicholas was born in the third century around 270 in the village of Patara in Asia Minor.
+Nicholas was born in the third century on March 15, 270 in the village of Patara in Asia Minor.
 At the time, the area was Greek.
 Now, it is on the southern coast of Turkey.
 His wealthy parents raised him to be a devout Christian.
 But, they died in an epidemic while Nicholas was still young.
 Obeying Jesus’ words to “sell what you own and give the money to the poor,” Nicholas used his whole inheritance to assist the needy, the sick, and the suffering.
 He dedicated his life to serving God and was made Bishop of Myra, Lycia (modern Turkey) while still a young man.
 Bishop Nicholas became known throughout the land for his generosity to those in need, his love for children, and his concern for sailors and ships.

 Nicholas suffered for his faith.
 He was exiled and imprisoned by the Roman Emperor Diocletian, who ruthlessly persecuted Christians.
 The prisons were so full of bishops, priests, and deacons, there was no room for the real criminals—murderers, thieves and robbers.
 After his release, Nicholas attended the Council of Nicaea in AD 325.
 “Nicholas of Myra of Lycia” appears on one of the earliest and most reliable lists of the Bishops at Nicea.